cj-holmes/cloudr/README.md

 <!-- badges: end -->

-**This is a personal project that is in development - it is not working properly**
+**This is a personal project.
+It is just for fun and it is not working properly at the moment**

-Just for fun, I’ve had a go at producing word cloud type graphics in R.
+I’ve had a go at producing word cloud type graphics in R in order to learn and devlop my coding skill.
-At the moment, it’s slow and clunky.
 Personally I don’t believe that word clouds are a particularly useful or insightful way to visualise text analysis, but I do think they can look rather pretty and be good fun to make.

 I’m not really interested in developing code to extract words and their respective weights from a body of text.
 Here I am just interested in how